 You previously enabled cost allocation tags

-To enable a single tag, perform the following operations: In the tag list, find the tag that you want to enable and click Enable in the Operations column corresponding to the tag.
+To enable a single tag, find the tag and click Enable in the Operations column.

-To enable multiple tags at a time, perform the following operations: In the tag list, select multiple tags that you want to enable and click Batch Enable at the bottom of the page.
+To enable multiple tags at a time, select the tags and click Batch Enable in the lower part of the page.

 NoteTags are case-sensitive.
-If many tags are displayed in the list, you can search for tags by key.
+If a large number of tags are displayed in the list, you can search for tags by key.

 In the left-side navigation pane of the Cost Centers page, click the "+" icon next to Cost Center.